-- As of July 1, 2016 a wage of at least \$11.27 per hour with health benefits of \$1.25 per hour, or \$12.52 per hour without health benefits (to be adjusted annually on July 1) (Regulation #4); - At least 12 compensated days off per year for sick leave, vacation or personal necessity at the employee's request (pro-rated for part-time employees) (Regulation #4); and - At least 10 additional days off per year of uncompensated time off for personal or immediate illness only (pro-rated for part-time employees) (Regulation #4).
-Refer to the LWO Rules and Regulations, available from the Department of Public Works, Bureau of Contract Administration, Office of Contract Compliance (OCC) website, for details regarding the wage and benefit requirements of the Ordinance. - Making less than \$12.00 per hour information of their possible right to the federal Earned Income Tax Credit (EITC) and make available the forms required to secure advance EITC payments from the employer (Regulation #4).
+- As of July 1, 2020, a wage of at least \$15.00 per hour with health benefits of \$1.25 per hour, or \$16.25 per hour without health benefits (to be adjusted annually on July 1); - At least 96 compensated hours off per year for sick leave, vacation or personal necessity at the employee's request (pro-rated for part-time employees); and - At least 80 additional hours off per year of uncompensated time off for personal or immediate family illness(prorated for part-time employees).
+Refer to the LWO Rules and Regulations, available on the Bureau of Contract Administration website at http://bca.lacity.org/living-wages-ordinance-lwo, for details regarding the wage and benefit requirements of the Ordinance; and - Information of their possible right to the federal Earned Income Tax Credit (EITC) and make available the forms required to secure advance EITC payments from the employer.